-Chalk is a calcareous, soft and porous sedimentary rock with a high calcium carbonate content and a very fine-grained structure.
-It is used in many industries: rubber, paper, chemical, pharmaceutical, cosmetic, ceramic, for the production of paints and lacquers, plastic, building materials, in the agriculture as a fertilizer chalk for the soil liming and as a fodder chalk for the animals breeding.
+Chalk is a calcareous, soft and porous sedimentary rock characterized by a high calcium carbonate (CaCO3) content and a very fine-grained structure.
+It is used mainly i.a.: rubber, paper, chemical, pharmaceutical, cosmetic, ceramic and cement industries; for the production of paints and lacquers, plastic, building materials, in the agriculture as a fertilizer chalk for the soil liming and as a fodder chalk for the animals breeding.
 The natural raw material is being increasingly replaced by lime meals doming from the processing of limestones and marbles and by a raw material gained from the process of solutions precipitation.

-In Poland, chalk is the name traditionally given to two different mineral raw materials: lacustrine chalk (calcareous tufa) and proper chalk rock (still often called as ”writing chalk” in Polish literature).
+In Poland, chalk is the name traditionally given to two different mineral raw materials: proper chalk rock (still often called as ”writing chalk” in Polish literature) and lacustrine chalk (calcareous tufa).
 The raw materials differ in an origin, a chemical composition and use.

-Lacustrine chalk is a very humid, clammy mass usually of white, white-yellow or grey color.
+Lacustrine chalk is usually of white, white-yellow or grey color and is a very humid, clammy mass.
 It originates from the biochemical precipitation and the accumulations of a carbonate sediment on the lake bottoms.
 The significant role in this process play plants which pick up a dissolved calcium dioxide (CO2) from water.
 This results in solution saturation changes and a calcite crystallization.
 Except for carbonates, lacustrine sediments contain the organic matter and the material brought from the land.
 Lacustrine chalk and gyttja usually contain minimum 80% of calcium carbonate (CaCO3), whereas the sediment containing 50-80% of calcium carbonate is called as calcerous gyttja.
-Very often lacustrine chalk and gyttja beds occur below the peat beds.
+Very often the lacustrine chalk and gyttja beds occur below the peat beds.
 It results from the shallowing and encroachment of a sedimentary reservoir (lake).
 Lacustrine chalk deposits in Poland are usually of the Quaternary age and occur mainly in northern and north-western Poland.
 The Neogene chalk accumulations are known in the Bełchatów vicinities where they occur within the overburden of the exploited brown coal beds.

 The chalk deposits occurrence is presented on the map.

 According to the Regulation of the Minster of the Environment of the 1st of July 2015 on the geological documentation of a raw material deposit, excluding a hydrocarbon field (number of Polish act: Dz.
 U. 2015, poz.
-987) the limit values of the parameters that defines the deposit (Appendix 8) are:
+987) the limit values of the parameters that defines the deposit and its boundaries (Appendix 8) are:

-- lacustrine chalk and calcareous gyttja (table 38) are documented with the minimum deposit thickness of 1 m, the maximum ratio of overburden to deposit thickness of 0.3 and the minimum general alkalinity expressed per CaO in dry mass of 40% (71.2% CaCO3);
+- lacustrine chalk and calcareous gyttja (table 38) are documented with the minimum deposit thickness of 1 m, the maximum ratio of overburden to the deposit thickness of 0.3 and the minimum general alkalinity expressed per CaO in dry mass of 40% (71.2% CaCO3);

-- proper (“writing”) chalk (table 39) is being documented to the depth of 70 m, with the maximum overburden of 15 m, the maximum ratio of overburden to deposit thickness of 0.2 and the minimum weighted average of the CaCO3 content in a deposit profile of 80% (44.8% CaCO3).
+- proper (“writing”) chalk (table 39) is being documented to the maximum depth of 70 m, with the maximum overburden of 15 m, the maximum ratio of overburden to deposit thickness of 0.2 and the minimum weighted average of the CaCO3 content in a deposit profile of 80% (44.8% CaCO3).

 Table 1 shows resources and the current state of the exploration and development of chalk.

-Anticipated economic resources of chalk and calcareous gyttja in 2017 amounted to 207.259 million tonnes and decreased by 0.107 million tonnes (0.1%) in comparison with the previous year.
+Anticipated economic resources of chalk and calcareous gyttja in 2018 amounted to 207.145 million tonnes.
+They decreased by 0.114 million tonnes (0.6%) in comparison with the previous year.

-Economic resources of chalk in 2017 documented for 9 deposits amounted to 14.448 million tonnes which accounts for 86.7% of the total anticipated economic resources of these deposits.
-The economic resources increased by 1.607 million tonnes (11.1%) in comparison with the previous year they decreased by 0.223 million tonnes due to the documentation of economic resources for Lubiatowo IV deposit (+1.427 million tonnes) and the resources updating for Roszczyce II deposit.
+Economic resources of chalk are documented for 9 deposits and amount to 14.225 million tonnes which accounts for 86.5% of the total anticipated economic resources of these deposits.
+In comparison with the previous year they decreased by 0.223 million tonnes due to the exploitation and losses.

 Prepared by: Wojciech Szczygielski